-With Tapas Revolution, Madrid born Omar Allibhoy, the brains behind the successful chain, has done for Spanish cuisine what Yo Sushi did for Japanese.
+With Tapas Revolution, Madrid-born Omar Allibhoy, the brains behind the successful chain, has done for Spanish cuisine what Yo Sushi did for Japanese.

 Situated inside Grand Central in Birmingham, UK, Tapas Revolution attracts visitors with its big signs advertising churros.
 I passed by it on a busy weekday afternoon and decided to wait till the lunch hour rush died down.
 This also meant that by the time I was seated at the bar, I was famished.

 From my seat, I was privy to a flurry of activity taking place behind the counter that kept me busy.
-I could see the dishes get their final touches while the staff conversed about day to day activities, primarily in Spanish, adding a sense of authenticity to the operations.
+I could see the dishes get their final touches while the staff conversed about day-to-day activities, primarily in Spanish, adding a sense of authenticity to the operations.

-There were a bunch of items on the menu that caught my eye, but always in search for something different, I went with a mix of classics as well as the unusual (for me) options.
+There were a bunch of items on the menu that caught my eye, but always in search of something different, I went with a mix of classics as well as the unusual (for me) options.

-Spanish food goes well with wine, and the restaurant has suggestions on the drink’s menu to guide novices like me.
+Spanish food goes well with wine, and the restaurant has suggestions on the drink menu to guide novices like me.
 All the other items are also well explained and the staff is quite helpful when looking for recommendations.

-Tapas Revolution boasts the freshest of food every day, and it shows as the plates are vibrant and packed with exciting flavours.
+Tapas Revolution boasts the freshest food every day, and it shows as the plates are vibrant and packed with exciting flavours.

 My meal consisted of the following: